Powerbomb-Finance/powerbomb-foundry/README.md

 **Info**

-This function collect fees from Uniswap V3 and send to reward contract and turn into users chosen reward token.
+This function collect fees from Uniswap V3 and send to reward contract and turn into users chosen farm reward.
 This function called alongside with `deposit()` (to prevent yield sandwich attack), `claimReward()` (to provide user updated reward), and `updateTicks()` (to harvest any unclaimed fees before move liquidity).

 **Parameters**